hamzaiftkhar/100-Days-of-Code-with-Python/Day-25/README.md

 ['a', 'b', 'c', 'd', 'e']
 ```

-### Getting list as input from user using exception handling:
+### Getting list as input from user using exception handling

 ```python
 # try block to handle the exception